korsbakken/CTSM/README_NorSink_hires_inputdata.md

 The current workflow appears to be:

 1. Generate a SCRIP grid file for the new resolution.
+2. Create a mesh file for the resolution.
-2. Enter the new resolution and SCRIP grid file into XML config files.
+3. Enter the new resolution and SCRIP grid file into XML config files.
 May require also creating a mesh file with `/tools/site_and_regional/mesh_maker`, and possibly adding a land mask and land fractions.
 Or the mesh file can be passed directly to `mksurfdat_esmf` below without adding the resolution to the config files.
-3. Run scripts to prepare for running `mksurfdata_esmf` (in `/tools/mksurfdata_esmf`):
+4. Run scripts to prepare for running `mksurfdata_esmf` (in `/tools/mksurfdata_esmf`):
      a. `gen_mksurfdata_build`, to compile the mksurfdata executable.
      b. `gen_mksurfdata_namelist`, to create namelist for mksurfdata\_esmf
      c. `gen_mksurfdata_jobscript_multi` or `gen_mksurfdata_jobscript_single`,
         to create job script to run mksurfdata\_esmf.
-4. Run mksurfdata using the job scripts.
+5. Run mksurfdata using the job scripts.
 Download missing input data as needed.
-5. Move the generated data files to appropriate input data folders, and add them to the XML databases.
+6. Move the generated data files to appropriate input data folders, and add them to the XML databases.
-6. [Add summary of how to add the atmospheric forcing, and any custom bullets on the river transport model].
+7. [Add summary of how to add the atmospheric forcing, and any custom bullets on the river transport model].

 ### 1. Create the SCRIP grid file